JaroSant/EWF/README.md

 #EWF

 An efficient simulator for exact Wright-Fisher diffusion and diffusion bridge paths, accounting for a wide class of selective regimes (genic, diploid and arbitrary polynomial selection), and the presence/absence of mutation.
+Please consult the _UserManual.pdf_ for all details with regards to installing dependencies, setting the correct linker flags, running the program and configuring the program input.

 *Dependencies*